-August 15, 2011
+August 10, 1011

-John C. Kruesi, Jr. Counsel Press
+John C. Kruesi, Jr Counsel Press

-CERTIFICATE OF COMPLIANCE WITH TYPE-VOLUME LIMITATION, TYPEFACE REQUIREMENTS AND TYPE STYLE REQUIREMENTS
+CERTIFICATE OF COMPLIANCE WITH TYPE-VOLUME LIMITATION, TYPEFACE REQUIREMENTS, AND TYPE STYLE REQUIREMENTS

-1. This brief complies with the type-volume limitation of Federal Rule of Appellate Procedure 32(a)(7)(B) or Federal Rule of Appellate Procedure 28.1(e).

-- X The brief contains 3,308 words, excluding the parts of the brief exempted by Federal Rule of Appellate Procedure 32(a)(7)(B)(iii),or - The brief uses a monospaced typeface and contains \\\\\ lines of text, excluding the parts of the brief exempted by Federal Rule of Appellate Procedure 32(a)(7)(B)(iii).

-2. This brief complies with the typeface requirements of Federal Rule of Appellate Procedure 32(a)(5) or Federal Rule of Appellate Procedure 28.1(e) and the type style requirements of Federal Rule of Appellate Procedure 32(a)(6).

-X The brief has been prepared in a proportionally spaced typeface using MS Word 2007 in a 14 point Times New Roman font or

-The brief has been prepared in a monospaced typeface using MS
+This brief complies with the type-volume limitation of Federal Rule of Procedure 32(a)(7)(B) or Federal Rule of Appellate Procedure 28.1(e).
+V The brief contains [3,316] words, excluding the parts of the brief exempted by Federal Rule of Appellate Procedure 32(a)(7)(B)(iii), or The brief uses a monospaced typeface and contains [] lines of text, excluding the parts of the brief exempted by Federal Rule of Appellate Procedure 32(a)(7)(B)(iii).
+Appellate l This brief complies with the typeface requirements of Federal Rule of Procedure 32(a)(5) or Federal Rule of Appellate Procedure 28.1(e) and the requirements of Federal Rule of Appellate Procedure 32(a)(6). / The brief has been prepared in a proportionally spaced typeface using [Microsoft Word] in [14-point font in Times New Roman type style], or The brief has been prepared in a monospaced typeface using [ (Signature of Attorney) Charles A. Weiss (Name of Attorney) Amicus curiae NYIPLA (State whether representing appellant, appellee, etc.) August 10, 2011 (Date)

-Word 2002 in a \\\\\ characters per inch\\\\\\ font.

-August 15, 2011 (Date)

-Unba Wei

-CHARLES A. WEISS Counsel for Amicus Curiae NYIPLA